-White Sox hand Twins first loss with 6-2 win
+Garcia, White Sox hand Twins first loss with 6-2 win

 Zach Putnam threw two shutout innings of relief, and Dan Jennings finished the game with a scoreless ninth.

 Jason Castro hit a two-run home run in the sixth inning to account for Minnesota's offense.
+The Twins were 1 for 10 with runners in scoring position, and they stranded eight runners on base.

 A DAY TO FORGET